StockSharp/AlgoTrading/Designer/Gallery/Schemas/ADX_Breakout/README.md

 - The candle block feeds the ADX indicator and two converters that read the open and the close of the candle.
 - A converter pulls the ADX line out of the complex indicator value and passes it both to the moving average block and to the comparisons.
-- One formula block computes the whole band in a single expression, which keeps the arithmetic of the original in one readable place instead of a chain of small blocks.
+- One formula block computes the whole band in a single expression, keeping its arithmetic in one readable place instead of a chain of small blocks.
 - A second formula block adds the absolute position to the shared volume, and the two exits are triggered straight from the 'ADX below its average' comparison, so they only act when there is something to close.

 ## Usage